Full-Length Play

 TREVOR

-Of course not—that’s your personal business.
+Of course, not—that’s your personal business.

 JERRY

 But I want to tell you!
+I need to tell you.

-Trevor turns off the player.
+TREVOR turns off the Machine.

 TREVOR